Twins vs. Tigers Player Props Betting Odds

 MLB Props Today: Minnesota Twins

-- He has earned a quality start eight times in 15 starts this season.

-- Lopez has pitched five or more innings in six straight games and will look to extend that streak.
+- Ober will look to finish five or more innings for the 12th start in a row.

-- He has one appearance with no earned runs allowed in 15 chances this season.
+- He has two appearances this season with zero earned runs allowed out of his 11 chances this season.

 |Opponent